Howard McCurdy: Political comeback attempt

 In 2003, McCurdy supported Bill Blaikie's campaign for NDP leader.

-He served as the president of the Windsor Black Coalition from 2003-2005.
+He served as the president of the Windsor Black Coalition from 2003–2005.

+Death

-McCurdy died on February 20, 2018, at the age of 85.
-He was survived by his wife, four children, and 10 grandchildren.
+In later life, McCurdy was dealing with health issues, including more than one form of cancer.
+He died on 20 February 2018, at the age of 85 and was survived by his wife Brenda, four children, and 10 grandchildren.

 Awards

 McCurdy has received many awards, including the Canadian Centennial Medal in 1967, the Queen's Silver Jubilee Medal in 1977, and in 2001 the J. S. Woodsworth Award for Human Rights.